anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 cryptocurrency-mining malware -
 https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/)

-To prevent attacks via the dashboard, you should follow some tips:
+To prevent attacks via the dashboard, you should follow some best practices:

 * Do not expose the dashboard without additional authentication to the public.
   There is no need to access such a powerful tool from outside your LAN